 Candidates who are planning to undergo CCSP exam preparation have to fulfill any of the following criteria:

 - Certification of Cloud Security Knowledge by Cloud Security Alliance (CSA).

 - Five years of full-time experience in the IT industry and three years of experience in information security.

 - Five years of full-time experience in the IT sector and a year of experience in cloud data and application security.
-The one year should include design requirements, architectural concepts for the cloud platform, operations, areas of infrastructure security, and legal and compliance.
+The one year should include design requirements, architectural concepts for the cloud platform, areas of legal and compliance, operations, and infrastructure security.

 Get your Cyber Security basics cleared from our blog on Cyber Security tutorial.